CSS-Electronics/api-examples/README.md

 ## Script guides

 ### S3 events
-In many cases it can be useful to process log files immediately when they're uploaded - e.g. for predictive maintenance purposes or workflow optimization.
+Often it can be useful to process log files immediately when they're uploaded - e.g. for predictive maintenance or workflow.

 Below, we describe one (of many) ways this can be setup on AWS S3 and MinIO S3, respectively.
 The examples take can be used to automatically run an MDF4 converter on each uploaded log file, transferring the output into a new bucket.